Geraldo Perdomo Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- The Nationals pitching staff is 25th in MLB with a collective 7.8 strikeouts per nine innings.
+- The Nationals pitching staff ranks 25th in the league with a collective 7.9 strikeouts per nine innings.

-- The Nationals' 4.32 team ERA ranks 13th across all league pitching staffs.
+- The Nationals have the 16th-ranked team ERA across all MLB pitching staffs (4.42).

-- Nationals pitchers combine to surrender 34 total home runs at a rate of 1.1 per game (to rank 14th in the league).
+- The Nationals rank 14th in baseball in home runs allowed (37 total, 1.1 per game).

-- Gray (2-4 with a 2.67 ERA and 31 strikeouts in 33 2/3 innings pitched) gets the start for the Nationals, his seventh of the season.
+- Williams gets the start for the Nationals, his seventh of the season.
+He is 1-1 with a 3.41 ERA and 21 strikeouts through 31 2/3 innings pitched.

-- In his last appearance on Sunday, the right-hander tossed six innings against the Pittsburgh Pirates, allowing one earned run while surrendering three hits.
+- His last appearance was on Tuesday against the Chicago Cubs, when the righty went 5 1/3 scoreless innings while giving up four hits.

+- In six games this season, the 31-year-old has amassed an ERA of 3.41, with 6 strikeouts per nine innings.
+Opponents are batting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.